michelvanveldhoven/angular-gh-pages/README.md

     }
 }

-When generating the static site with the <strong>--scanroutes<strong> option scully will create a static site foreach product.
+When generating the static site with the <strong>--scanroutes</strong> option scully will create a static site foreach product.

 ## Deploy to github pages